Chapter 39 Immigrating

 Tuesday, April 27, 1982

 Mom got a letter from Ed today.
 Mom has written to him that she has been married three times before.
 Now Ed is not sure if he wants to go ahead and marry Mom.
-Mom wrote a long letter to explain the marriages.
+Mom wrote a long letter to explain all the marriages.
 There are only 21 days left until we plan to leave.
 I don’t know if we are leaving now.
 It was all going so smoothly.
-I pray that the Lord will continue to look out for us and that he will continue to prepare the way.
+I pray that the Lord will continue to look out for us and to prepare the way.

 Sunday, May 9, 1982